lpego/cybo/README.md

 # CYBO website utilities
 This repo contains all the scripts and utils to manage, automate and run the [CYBO](https://conferenceyoungbotanists.com/) website.

-🛑 Need to recode all filepaths after repo re-organistaion...
+🛑 Need to recode all filepaths after repo re-organistaion... [not sure if I did that already for all scripts...]

 ## What's what
 The main directories are: